Ship of Fools (World Party song)

 "Ship of Fools" (subtitled "Save Me from Tomorrow") is a rock song by World Party released as a second single from the 1987 debut album Private Revolution.
 It was written and produced by singer and multi-instrumentalist Karl Wallinger, formerly of The Waterboys.
 Wallinger was the sole member of World Party at the time of release.

 Release and promotion

 The single featured two non-album b-sides: "World Groove (Do The Mind Guerrilla)" and a cover of "Nowhere Man" by the Beatles.
 The latter was included on the 12" single that also featured a longer version of "Ship Of Fools".

 The music video heavily features environmental themes, with Wallinger and a group of musicians superimposed over images depicting environmental issues.

 Owing to its environmentalist lyrics and content, the song has also been included on over a dozen compilations, including Greenpeace's Rainbow Warriors compilation.

-World Party performed "Ship Of Fools" on one of the last editions of "Whistle Test", recorded at BBC Cymru Wales's Studio C1, in Cardiff.
+World Party performed "Ship Of Fools" on one of the last editions of "Whistle Test", recorded at BBC Cymru Wales's Studio C1, in Llandaf, Cardiff.
 They were a last minute replacement for The Smiths, who pulled out following the death of Morrissey’s grandmother.

 In 2018 a new video for the song was released.